TimeLance89/Cineclix/README.md

 4. Open the included dashboard “Alarm” and run the self-tests: *Test Indicator*, *Test Siren*, *Arm (Exit Delay)*, *Disarm*, *Trigger*.

 ## Notes
-- The MP3 picker accepts files from `/media` or `/config/www` and converts them automatically to `media-source://`.
+- The MP3 selector scans `/media` and `/config/www` for `.mp3` files and fills a dropdown.
+  You can still paste a custom `media-source://…` URI.
-- The NFC selector lists all tags known to Home Assistant.
+- The Tag selector lists all tags known to Home Assistant.
+You can still paste a raw tag id.